UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 newline).

-There is a copy of short-story collection *The Adventures of Sherlock Holmes* right here:
+Here is a copy of short-story collection *The Adventures of Sherlock Holmes*:

 :download:`sherlock.txt  <./sherlock.txt>`.